Plugins & Hooks

 Indexer lifecycle

 The following Javascript pseudocode shows the indexer's lifecycle.
-This should give you a good understand of when hooks are called.
+This should give you a good understanding of when hooks are called.

 function run(indexer) {